Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Neuro-Symbolic Instruction Follower

 \section{Neuro-Symbolic Instruction Follower}

-We propose Neuro-Symbolic Instruction Follower (NS-IF) to improve the robustness to variations of objects and language instructions.
+We propose Neuro-Symbolic Instruction Follower (NS-IF) to improve the robustness to variations of objects and language instructions as illustrated in Figures \ref{fig:apple} and \ref{fig:pickup}.
 The whole picture of the proposed method is shown in Figure \ref{fig:overview}.
-Each component is explained below.
+Specifically, different from the S2S+PM baseline \cite{ALFRED20}, we introduce semantic understanding module (\S\ref{sec:semantic-understanding}) and MaskRCNN (\S\ref{sec:maskrcnn}) to extract high-level symbolic features from raw inputs, subtask updater (\S\ref{sec:subtask-updater}) to make the model recognize which subtask is being solved, and object selector (\S\ref{sec:object-selector}) to make robust reasoning over the extracted symbolic features.
+Other components are adopted following S2S+PM.
+Each component of NS-IF is explained below in detail.